A Girls Night Out can help you get through Valentines Day if you’re single.

 Whatever you do, remember, how awesome you are.
 And that Valentines Day is just one day.
 Everything will look and feel better tomorrow!

-Dr. Vonda ("Vondie") Lozano is a Licensed Marriage and Family Therapist in Glendora.
-She offers counseling, hypnosis and meetups to help you find love.
+Dr. Vonda ("Vondie") Lozano is a Licensed Marriage and Family Therapist, Certified Hypnotherapist and former Psychology Professor.
+She offers counseling, hypnosis and free workshops to help you have the life and love you really want.
+Vondie is the author of finding Mr. Right.
 She's been featured in Cosmopolitan, the Wall Street Journal and on KABC Talk Radio.
-Get her *free* ebook, Date, Don't Mate!

 Vondie's been in L.A. for 20 years and now she's in Ventura.
 Nearby cities include Camarillo, Ojai and Oxnard.
 Ventura is also accessible from Santa Barbara, Moorpark, Simi Valley, Thousand Oaks, Agoura Hills and Westlake Village.